donatj/Pushover-PHP/README.md

 	 * Defaults to the user key \donatj\Pushover\Pushover was constructed with.
 	 */
 	public const USER = 'user';
+	/** To enable HTML formatting, include HTML parameter set to 1.
+May not be used if monospace is used. */ public const HTML = 'html';
+	/** To enable Monospace formatting, include HTML parameter set to 1.
+May not be used if html is used. */ public const MONOSPACE = 'monospace';
 	/**
 	 * The optional devices name for the message to be pushed to.
 	 *